UTNkar/documentation/content/hall-of-fame.md

   Details of contributions to be documented.

 - **Anton Fogelberg (2020-2021)**
-  Prevented the start of unnecessary projects and established a structured handover process for the Digitalization Committee.
+  Prevented the start of unnecessary projects and established a structured handover process for the Digitalization Group.

 - **Hanna Gjöthlén (2020-2021)**
   Ensured the continuous operation of systems, restored lost databases, and helped prevent the start of unnecessary projects.

 - **Daniel Fehrm (2018-2020)**
-  Switched GitHub to the free plan, implemented SSL certificates, added documentation guides, configured Postfix to use SMTP, served as the first Project Manager for the Digitalization Committee, introduced Cloudflare origin certificates, consolidated Google Suites, and set up email deliverability standards.
+  Switched GitHub to the free plan, implemented SSL certificates, added documentation guides, configured Postfix to use SMTP, served as the first Project Manager for the Digitalization Group, introduced Cloudflare origin certificates, consolidated Google Suites, and set up email deliverability standards.

 - **Johan Snider (2017-2018)**
   Maintained system operability.